michielmeys/seizure-ai/README.md

 ## Summary

-This project will try to enable automatic annotation of electrophysiological recordings based on whether epileptic activity is present or not.
-The idea is to use AI methods that can make use of large sets of supervised data in order to come up with a well generalized model.
+This project works towards automatic annotation of electrophysiological recordings based on the presence of epileptic activity.
+The idea is to use AI methods and large sets of supervised data in order to come up with a well generalized model.

 ## Background